 Contact the Undergraduate Advising Head, Paola Servino.

-The Italian Studies Undergraduate Departmental Representatives (UDRs) are:
+The Italian Studies Undergraduate Departmental Representatives (UDRs) for 2016-17 are:

 Looking for a group to study with?
 Check out B.U.G.S.

 Want to investigate what you can do with a minor in Italian Studies?
 Visit the Hiatt Career Center here!

 Questo semestre, abbiamo sei tavole italiane fantastiche!
 Che cosa sono?
 Ci incontriamo ad una tavola in Upper Usdan e parliamo in italiano– un modo molto divertente per praticare!

 Check out more photos from our Masks in Motion commedia dell'arte event on the ROMS News page!

 Brandeis offers students the opportunity to focus on the cultural heritage of Italy from the inception of the Italian language to the present day.
 The study of Italy’s language and creative achievements enables a student to explore another culture in depth in preparation for study abroad and eventual graduate work or related opportunities in the workplace.